viren-nadkarni/bvd-snort/README.md

     Version = 3.0.0-a4 build 235
     Base = 2.9.8 build 383

+The Aho-Corasick pattern search algorithm has been implemented in OpenCL and can be used by specifying `ac_gpu` as `search_method` in config.
+The new engine is just a prototype and is not fully integrated into Snort yet.
+For example, logging and alerts do not work.
+There are also some issues with false positives when using more complex rulesets.

 ## Requirements

-* odroid-xu4 with Ubuntu 18.04 LTS
 * daq from https://www.snort.org/downloads/snortplus/daq-2.2.2.tar.gz
 * dnet from https://github.com/dugsong/libdnet.git
-* `apt install -y build-essential pkg-config libhwloc-dev hwloc luajit libluajit-5.1-dev libssl-dev libpcap-dev libpcre3-dev flex bison zlib1g-dev zlibc ocl-icd-dev ocl-icd-opencl-dev clinfo cmake`
+* `sudo apt install -y build-essential pkg-config libhwloc-dev hwloc luajit libluajit-5.1-dev libssl-dev libpcap-dev libpcre3-dev flex bison zlib1g-dev zlibc ocl-icd-dev ocl-icd-opencl-dev clinfo cmake`
-* EnergyMonitor from https://github.com/SimonKinds/EnergyMonitor for power consumption benchmarking
+* Tested on odroid-xu4 with Ubuntu 18.04 LTS

 If OpenCL is not detected by the system (check with `clinfo`), then setup Mali driver: